5th International Symposium on Deep-Sea Corals 2012

 reefs and mounds are seriously threatened and management and policy making is a must.

-The 5th International Deep Sea Coral Symposium addresses new developments and knowledge
+The 5th International Deep Sea Coral Symposium addressed new developments and knowledge

-through a range of themes and topics and will take place in Amsterdam, the Netherlands from 1-7
+through a range of themes and topics and took place in Amsterdam, the Netherlands from 1-7 April,

 Host and Support

-ISDSC 5 is hosted and organized by the Royal Netherlands Institute for Sea Research (Royal NIOZ),
+ISDSC 5 was hosted and organized by the Royal Netherlands Institute for Sea Research (Royal

-with considerable support from the Netherlands Organisation for Scientific Research (NWO) and
+NIOZ), with considerable support from the Netherlands Organisation for Scientific Research (NWO)

-We look forward to a very successful Symposium and to meeting you in Amsterdam.
+We now can look back to a very successful Symposium.

 The ISDSC has become the major conference for all aspects of cold-water coral research.
 Crossing